kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

-The downtime of the NATS Pod (non-stream leader) did not cause any disruption in event publishing or dispatching workflow.
-However, it took some time for the crashed pod to come back because it takes some time for the PVC to be detached and mounted with a new K8s Node.
+The downtime of the NATS Pod (non-stream leader) did not cause any disruption in the event publishing or dispatching workflow.
+However, it took some time for the crashed Pod to come back because it takes some time for the PVC to be detached and mounted with a new Kubernetes Node.

 ```
 Events: